AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 **Overall your posted code question should include:**

+- Where is this error occurring (notebook/chunk)?
 - What is the goal of this code?
-- Where is this error occurring (notebook/line/chunk)?
-- What is the code that is producing this error? (including it formatted is helpful!)
+- What is the code that is producing this error?
-- What is the error or problematic outcome? (include error messages verbatim)
+- What is the error or problematic outcome?

 *Optionally:*
 - What things have you tried thus far?